-Qi/chi, pronounced “chee” in Chinese, refers to the energy that flows through the body and mind to promote health, sustainability, and happiness.
+Qi/chi, referred to as “chee” in Chinese, is the energy that flows through the body and mind to enhance health, sustainability, and happiness.
+Although its origin can be traced back to Taoism and Hindu practices, the concept of chi is also present in Buddhism.

 The term refers to the pure energy stored within a person.
 It enables people to gain insight into their potential and how they can